 It is inherently difficult to conclusively assess our freedom to operate without infringing on third-party rights.
-Our competitive position may be adversely affected if existing patents or patents resulting from patent applications issued to third parties or other third-party intellectual property rights are held to cover our products or services or elements thereof, or our manufacturing or uses relevant to our development plans.
+Our competitive position may be adversely affected if existing patents or patents resulting from patent applications filed by third parties or other third-party intellectual property rights are held to cover our products or services or elements thereof, or our manufacturing or uses relevant to our development plans.
 In such cases, we may not be in a position to develop or commercialize products or services or our product candidates (and any relevant services) unless we successfully pursue litigation to nullify or invalidate the third-party intellectual property right concerned or enter into a license agreement with the intellectual property right holder, if available on commercially reasonable terms.
 There may also be pending patent applications that if they result in issued patents, could be alleged to be infringed by our new products or services.
 If such an infringement claim should be brought and be successful, we may be required to pay substantial damages, be forced to abandon our new products or services or seek a license from any patent holders.
 No assurances can be given that a license will be available on commercially reasonable terms, if at all.

 It is also possible that we have failed to identify relevant third-party patents or applications.
-For example, U.S. patent applications filed before November 29, 2000 and certain U.S. patent applications filed after that date that will not be filed outside the United States remain confidential until patents issue.
+For example, U.S. patent applications filed before November 29, 2000, and certain U.S. patent applications filed after that date that will not be filed outside the United States remain confidential until patents issue.
 Patent applications in the United States and elsewhere are published approximately 18 months after the earliest filing for which priority is claimed, with such earliest filing date being commonly referred to as the priority date.
 Therefore, patent applications covering our new products or services could have been filed by others without our knowledge.
 Additionally, pending patent applications which have been published can, subject to certain limitations, be later amended in a manner that could cover our services, our new products or the use of our new products.
 Third-party intellectual property right holders may also actively bring infringement claims against us.
 We cannot guarantee that we will be able to successfully settle or otherwise resolve such infringement claims.
 If we are unable to successfully settle future claims on terms acceptable to us, we may be required to engage in or continue costly, unpredictable and time-consuming litigation and may be prevented from or experience substantial delays in pursuing the development of and/or marketing our new products or services.
-If we fail in any such dispute, in addition to being forced to pay damages, we may be temporarily or permanently prohibited from commercializing our new products or services that are held to be infringing.
-We might, if possible, also be forced to redesign our new products so that we no longer infringe the third-party intellectual property rights.
+If we fail in any such dispute, in addition to being forced to redesign our new products, if possible, so that we no longer infringe the third-party intellectual property rights.
 Any of these events, even if we were ultimately to prevail, could require us to divert substantial financial and management resources that we would otherwise be able to devote to our business.